 As a member of the Honors Transfer Council of California, the MiraCosta College Honors Scholar Program joins a consortium of more than 50 California community colleges that strive to negotiate special transfer agreements, linking community college honors programs to specific universities and colleges -- large and small, public and private.

-HSP students who successfully complete the program receive priority admission consideration to UCLA through UCLA TAP (Transfer Alliance Program).
+HSP students who successfully complete the program receive priority transfer consideration to UCLA College of Letters and Science (excluding Communication Studies) through UCLA TAP (Transfer Alliance Program).
 Only community colleges that maintain the highest standards in honors programs earn this consideration at UCLA.
 MiraCosta College is the only community college in North San Diego County to have a Transfer Alliance Program with UCLA.

-Successful HSP students have enhanced transfer, research, and scholarship opportunities at major colleges and universities including UCLA, UC Irvine, Cal Poly Pomona, Chapman University, Cal State Fullerton, Mills College, Loyola Marymount University and Pitzer College.
+Successful HSP students often earn enhanced transfer, research, and scholarship opportunities at major colleges and universities including UCLA, UC Irvine, Cal Poly Pomona, Chapman University, Cal State Fullerton, Mills College, Loyola Marymount University and Pitzer College.

 HSP students receive priority enrollment into Honors classes at MiraCosta College.